Last Updated on July 21, 2022

 If you’re concerned about bitterness, choose long Asian eggplants rather than the dark purple globe variety.
 They come in all sorts of beautiful colors.
 I’m partial to the white-and-purple speckled kinds, but they all taste pretty much the same when cooked.
 I find the larger globe eggplants quicker to chop up and have never found them bitter when cooked this way.

 Ratatouille freezes well, so make big batches and put some up to enjoy on cold nights in January.
 It’s a hearty and comforting dish I like to eat often through the frigid Minnesota winter, long after zucchini plants have succumbed to frost.

-Be prepared for a lot of water to come out of your frozen ratatouille as it defrosts if you use plastic freezer bags.
+Word to the wise: Be prepared for a lot of water to come out of your frozen ratatouille as it defrosts if you use plastic freezer bags.
 I cleaned up several leaky messes before I decided to stop trusting the bags and learned to put them on a plate to catch drainage.
-If you have the freezer space, you could use containers, a good move for zero waste efforts.
-Check out Whole Natural Life’s tips for freezing food in glass jars without breaking them.

 Easy Ratatouille Recipe